Taxation of property

 The tax implications of sale or disposal

-Although there is no certainty, your buy-to-let property portfolio may increase in both size and value, and at some point you may want to cash in some properties, possibly to pay down the finance on those to be retained.
+Your buy-to-let property portfolio may increase in both size and value, and at some point you may want to cash in some properties, possibly to pay down the finance on those to be retained.
 Another option as you get older might be to gift some properties to your children or grandchildren.
 Capital gains tax (CGT) will come into play whether you sell or gift property, although this tax can be avoided by simply retaining property until your death.
 Your children or grandchildren can then inherit properties with an uplifted base cost for CGT purposes, although IHT then becomes an issue.

-- CGT: The gain will be based on what you sell a property for, or its market value if gifted.
-You can deduct the original purchase cost, incidental costs of purchase and sale (such as legal fees and stamp duty) and any expenditure which has enhanced the value of the property (and will therefore not have been deducted as repair expenditure when calculating property income).
+- CGT: The gain will be based on what you sell a property for, or its market value if You can deduct the original purchase cost, incidental costs of purchase and sale (such as legal fees and stamp duties) and any expenditure which has enhanced the value of the property (and will therefore not have been deducted as repair expenditure when calculating property income).
 After deducting any available annual exempt amount (currently £11,700), gains will sit on top of your income for the tax year of sale or disposal.
 Any part of the gain that falls within your basic rate band will be taxed at 18%, with the remainder taxed at 28%.

 If you have used a company structure for your buy-to-lets, then any gains will be made within the company and taxed at the 19% company tax rate.
 But note that companies do not benefit from the annual exempt amount.

-The base cost of any property disposals is uplifted by an indexation allowance, which allows for the impact of inflation, as measured by the retail prices index (RPI).
+The base cost of any property disposal is uplifted by an indexation allowance, which allows for the impact of inflation, as measured by the retail prices index (RPI).
 However, indexation has been frozen at December 2017, so no relief is given for inflationary gains from January 2018 onwards.
 Properties acquired on or after 1 January 2018 will not benefit from indexation.